raoulx24/work.trivy/README.md

 ## Acknowledgements

-I would like to give my sincere thanks to the following persons who have helped me to get here:
+**Personal:** I would like to give my sincere thanks to the following persons who have helped me to get here:
  - **Dănuț** - For his technical guidance and explanations.
  - **Florin** - For his insights regarding the app and endurance with its bugs.
  - **Alina** - My better half, for tolerating my long programming evenings.

+**A big nod:** We extend our heartfelt gratitude to Aqua Security for the Trivy and Trivy Operator.
+These outstanding tools have been instrumental in enhancing the security management processes for many, and we deeply appreciate their openness and contribution to the open source community.

+And last but not least, a big thank you to all the contributors and users who continuously support and improve these tools.